All Episodes

 Then we have this wonderful administration coming out, canceling oil leases, killing a pipeline, and then putting out a piece today where they're begging the OPEC cartel to produce more oil.

-I mean, it's like bizarre world.
+I mean, it's like Bizarro World.

-You can't you can't make that up, can you?
+You can't make that up, can you?

-I mean, you you really can't.
+I mean, you really can't.

 And I think that's so frustrating.

-It is devaluing every dollar that you make, and it is making the people inside the club more powerful and more rich, and that's not a good thing for our economic freedom.
+And it is making the people inside the club more powerful and more rich.

-Yeah, I I'll add one point to that, Derek, and uh I I keep saying, well, they raise prices on these evil corporations.
+And I keep saying, well, they raise prices on these evil corporations.

-Those evil corporations aren't evil, number one, they provide the goods and services we all want, need and desire.
+Number one, they provide the goods and services we all want, need, and desire.

-And number three, everything that they sell is going to cost more, and that cost will be passed on to we, the consumer, and will probably impact their workforce uh that won't get raises to keep up with inflation or benefits to keep up with the things that they want and need.
+And number three, everything that they sell is going to cost more, and that cost will be passed on to we, the consumer, and will probably impact their workforce that won't get raises to keep up with inflation or benefits to keep up with the things that they want and need.

 Well, you're right.

-It's just a shame that the people charged with handling our economy haven't taken an introductory introduction to economics class.
+It's just a shame that the people charged with handling our economy haven't taken an introduction to economics class.

 Now, you should grab it, not because it'll have any value at that point, but because you won't be able to afford toilet paper.